MicrosoftDocs/quantum-docs/articles/provider-support-pasqal.md

 ---
 author: SoniaLopezBravo
 ms.author: sonialopez
-description: This document provides details on the support policy for the PASQAL provider in Azure Quantum ms.date: 11/07/2023 ms.service: azure-quantum ms.subservice: computing
+description: This document provides details on the support policy for the PASQAL provider in Azure Quantum. ms.date: 11/07/2023 ms.service: azure-quantum ms.subservice: computing